 Job Specification

-SENIOR ENGINEER
+SENIOR ENGINEER (03314)

-Under direction in one or more branches of engineering, performs
+Under direction, in one or more branches of engineering, performs

 the more difficult field and office engineering work involved in the

-design, maintenance, and construction of structures and/or systems;
+design, maintenance and construction of structures and/or systems;

-does related work as required.
+performs other related duties as required.

-NOTE: The examples of work for this title are for illustrative purposes
+NOTE: The examples of work for this title are for illustrative

-the job may not be listed.
+on the job may be listed.

 EXAMPLES OF WORK: